facebookarchive/react-page/README.md

 best tools for building sophisticated applications with low complexity.
 The building block of composition in React is the _"component"_. `react-page` is no different.
-In fact, with `react-page`, the _entire page_ is a component that composes other components. `react-page/src/pages/index.js` corresponds to the main `index.html` page.
+In fact, with `react-page`, the _entire page_ is a component that composes other components. `react-page/src/index.js` corresponds to the main `index.html` page.
 As you guessed, even `index.js` is a React component that renders the `<html>`,`<body>`, and all the contents of the main `index.html` page.

 One thing to note, is that `index.js` doesn't just output all the `<div>`s and `<span>`s directly - it _composes_ other components that take on some of that responsibility.
-If you drill down into the `index.js` file, you'll see that it composes a `<Banner>` component.
-If you dive one level deeper into the implementation of `<Banner>`, you'll see that finally it outputs an `<h1>` DOM component.
+You'll see that `index.js` composes a `<Banner>` component.
+If you dive one level deeper into the implementation of `<Banner>`, you'll see that it outputs an `<h1>` DOM component.
 But we are not just limited to two levels of composition.
 React never imposes limits on the depth of composition.

 ##### Growing Your App

-In the default project configuration, `components/` contains shared UI components that are used across many pages.
-Simply `require()` them in your application code.
-Then, make new components that wrap them into higher level components.
-Create pages that are React components composed of other components.
+In the default project skeleton, `src/element/` contains shared UI components that can be used across many pages.
+Rearrange the directory structure to fit your needs.
+Simply `require()` any of the modules in the `src` directory as you would standard commonJS modules.
+Make new components that wrap them into higher level components.

 ##### Simple Default Page Routing

-The `server.js` file supplies a root directory `pageRouteRoot` that indicates where your pages are located in your project structure.
-By default, it is set to `/absolute-path-to/src/pages/` which means that URLs will be mapped to corresponding JavaScript components as follows.
+Requests to `path/file.html` are routed to your React component located at `src/path/file.js`.
+By default all page requests are routed to the `src` directory, but you can customize that behavior via the `pageRouteRoot` setting.

+Here are a couple of examples of the default configuration:

     http://localhost:8080/index.html => react-page/src/pages/index.js
     http://localhost:8080/docs/hello.html => react-page/src/pages/docs/hello.js